meanxson/doom-challenge/external/glfw/README.md

    combinations (#1598)
  - [X11] Bugfix: Keys pressed simultaneously with others were not always reported (#1112,#1415,#1472,#1616)
- - [X11] Bugfix: Some window attributes were not applied on leaving fullscreen (#1863)
+ - [X11] Bugfix: Some Window attributes were not applied on leaving fullscreen (#1863)
  - [X11] Bugfix: Changing `GLFW_FLOATING` could leak memory
  - [X11] Bugfix: Icon pixel format conversion worked only by accident, relying on